 Most Used Linux System Monitoring Tools Every SysAdmin Should Know

 top is a processing activity monitoring command for Linux.
 It gives you a real-time view of a running system.

 Run the following command in Linux to execute the top command:

 The vmstat command lets you know about processes, memory, traps, paging, block IO, and CPU activity.

 Using ps command will help you to get a snapshot of the current processes. ps similar to top command it provides you the more information.

 The pmap command in Linux displays the memory usage map of a process or multiple processes.
 Monitors the process memory usage on Linux.
 We need process id which we can get from ps or top command:

 sudo pmap PID

 netstat is a Linux network and statistics monitoring tool.
-It is a built-in tool which is used to list out the TCP network connections, routing tables and a number of network interfaces in the system.
+It is a built-in tool that is used to list out the TCP network connections, routing tables and a number of network interfaces in the system.

 iptraf command can be used to gather the real-time network statistics on the Linux system.
-You can easily figure out the TCP connection packet and byte count, TCP/UDP traffic breakdowns, interface statistics and activity indicators, and station packet and byte counts with this command.
+You can easily figure out the TCP connection packet and byte count, TCP/UDP traffic breakdowns, interface statistics and activity indicators, and station packet and byte count with this command.